therealchjones/mffer/docs/CONTRIBUTING.md

 ## Copyright

 `mffer` is released into the "public domain" where such a thing exists; for the sake of formality, see [the CC0 license](../LICENSE).
-Further details about how this may effect your contributions are in the [Development guide](Development.md).
+Further details about how this may effect your contributions are in the [Copyright section of the Development guide](Development.md#copyright--licensing).
+Additionally, please review the [comprehensive README](README.md) for contents which are not included in the public domain release.

 ## Contact